 Where Can I Take My Parrot To Fly?

-It is very natural for a parrot to fly.
-Indulging this behavior is great for your pet’s health, but it’s not always easy to find a safe place.
-If you live in a small apartment or have other animals in the home, flight sessions can be difficult.
+It’s natural for a parrot to fly.
+Indulging this behavior is good for your parrot’s health, but it’s not always easy to find a safe place.
+Flight sessions can be difficult if you live in a small apartment or have other animals in the home.

 Unfortunately, your options are limited.
 Free-flight outdoors is not worth the risk, no matter the benefits.
 The parrot could get lost, hurt by a stray cat, startled by all the new sights, or contract an illness.